RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 $
 ```

-Finally create a playbook to collect the two playbooks already made, by creating a file named *main.yml* in *$WORK_DIR* with the following content:
+:boom: Finally create a playbook to collect the two playbooks already made, by creating a file named *main.yml* in *$WORK_DIR* with the following content:

 ```
 ---